avelouk/quartz-website/content/Printable minis/Paper minis.md

 6. **MVP:** Determine the shortest path to delivering your value proposition.
 7. **Success Metrics:** Establish clear criteria for success before launch.

-Let's apply these steps to "Paper minis" and see where it takes us. [[Concept - Paper minis]]
+Let's apply these steps to "Paper minis" and see where it takes us.
+>[[Concept - Paper minis]] is currently in progress

 ## The MVP